mattvenn/eagle-circuit-designs/extracticon/README.md

 * silk screen layout
 * label all headers
 * sort open hardware logo - look at oshpark email for resolution
+* add temperature?
+* bom
+* heatsink mounts?

+# License

+This hardware is licensed under the [CERN open hardware license 1.2](http://www.ohwr.org/attachments/2388/cern_ohl_v_1_2.txt), which also included in this repository.